tensorflow/community/governance/code-and-collaboration.md

 ## Maintainers

 A project has one or more **maintainers**.

-If the project is in its own repo, the maintainers are those with write access to the repo.
+Maintainers have write access to the repo containing their project.
+That means they can review PRs—an approving review will allow PRs to be merged.
+They can also change labels (which means they can trigger tests), add assignees and reviewers, and they can be assigned to issues and PRs.

-Note that for some repos this may not allow direct commit access, which is reserved for administrators or bots. *tensorflow/tensorflow* is a case in point, due to the complexity around releasing, only a small group of release engineers are administrators.
+Note that for some repos being a maintainer may not allow direct commit access, which is reserved for administrators or bots. *tensorflow/tensorflow* is a case in point, due to the complexity around releasing, only a small group of release engineers are administrators.
 In this case maintainers have approval rights.

 If a repo is shared between many projects, we use GitHub's CODEOWNERS to identify owners and route PRs to them for review.
 Because of the way CODEOWNERS